-- 8. Nov.
-26 "Immunity in marine invertebrates" (K. Takahashi) - 9.
-Dec.
-3 "Manipulation of reproduction in bivalve mollusks" (M. Osada) - 10.
-Dec.
-10 "Food chemistry of fish and shellfish" (Y. Ochiai) - 11.
-Dec.
-17 "Probiotics and bioactive substances in fish" (T. Nakano) - 12.
-Dec.
-24 "Genetic conservation and sustainable use of resources in aquatic organisms" (M. Nakajima) - 13.
-Jan.
-7 "Biological sequence comparison methods" (Y. Sakai) - 14.
-Jan.
-21 "Evolution and fisheries resources" (M. Ikeda) - 15.
-Jan.
-28 "Molecular phylogenetics: Tools and applications" (C. Ames)
+- 8. "Immunity in marine invertebrates" (K. Takahashi) - 9.
+"Manipulation of reproduction in bivalve mollusks" (M. Osada) - 10.
+"Food chemistry of fish and shellfish" (Y. Ochiai) - 11.
+"Probiotics and bioactive substances in fish" (T. Nakano) - 12.
+"Genetic conservation and sustainable use of resources in aquatic organisms" (M. Nakajima) - 13.
+"Biological sequence comparison methods" (Y. Sakai) - 14.
+"Evolution and fisheries resources" (M. Ikeda) - 15.
+"Molecular phylogenetics: Tools and applications" (C. Ames)

-Refer to the recent topics in each field.
+Refer to recent topics in each field.

 Attendance and paper.
 Papers in which the contents of each lecture are organized should be directly submitted to the "Classroom" by the next lecture.
-The final report should be submitted by a week after the final lecture.
+The final report should be submitted within a week of the final lecture.

 No textbook.
-Reference books will be introduced.
+References (books, articles, videos) will be provided